...

-In a chemical peel, the top layers of the skin are removed by applying a chemical solution to the skin.
+In a chemical peel treatment, the top layers of the skin are removed by applying a chemical solution to the skin.
 The skin that regenerates is softer.
 You might need to have a light or medium peel multiple times to obtain the desired results.

 This post will discuss the different types of chemical peels, the risks associated with them, and the recovery process.